-2.4 Zone Heating and How to Make it Work
+2.5 Zone Heating

 This insert is a space heater, which means it is intended to heat the area it is installed in, as well as spaces that connect to that area, although to a lower temperature.
 This is called zone heating and it is an increasingly popular way to heat homes or spaces within homes.